The Bachelor (American TV series) season 25: Bachelor in Paradise Canada

+Chelsea returned for the second season of Bachelor in Paradise Canada.
+She left in a relationship with Austin Tinsley in week 6.

 Dancing with the Stars

-James himself competed on season 30 of Dancing with the Stars.
+Matt James competed on season 30 of Dancing with the Stars.
 He was partnered with Lindsay Arnold.
-They were eliminated week 4, finishing in 12th place.
+They were eliminated in week 4, finishing in 12th place.

+House of Villains

+Victoria appeared on the second season of House of Villains.